Wardrobe? What should I wear on camera?

 If you wear makeup, then you should come ready to go on camera with additional products on hand for touch-ups.
 If you don’t normally wear makeup, then you should be aware that you may need powder or invisible HD cover-up foundation.

-I usually have a makeup kit on hand with some cover-up and hairspray.
+We usually have a makeup kit on hand with some cover-up and hairspray.

 The wardrobe should fit the video and be comfortable for the subject.
-I always err on the side of what makes the on-camera talent feel comfortable while still matching the look and message of the end-product.
+We always err on the side of what makes the on-camera talent feel comfortable while still matching the look and message of the end-product.

-I’ve filmed a number of business leaders and executives.
+We’ve filmed a number of business leaders and executives.
 Some simply show up and are comfortable to film in what they’re wearing; others want to carefully plan their look.
 Either way can be successful as long as the wardrobe supports the visual message.
 In other words, you want your wardrobe to add to the professional look of your video production.